syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/customization.md

 ## ProgressBackgroundColor

-Get and set the background color to the progress indicator.
+Get or set the background color to the progress indicator.

 {% tabs %}